otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

        module load FastQC # Be careful with the case module list # view your loaded modules
-     This list reset everytime you lofg off Mahiika.
+     This list reset everytime you lofg off Mahuika.

     • Use the ```--help``` of ```fastqc``` to run it on any single fastq file of your choice..